TuanDao-0110/java_doubleMatrix/README.md

 Row 1 does not contain negative numbers.
 ```
 ## Exercise 11:
-- Check weather a matrix column is in ascending order
+- Check if a matrix column is in ascending order

+## Exercise 12:

+- Check if each row of the `2D array` contains `negative` numbers:

+## Exercise 13:
+- Sum up all the integers in `Matrix`